brunops/brunops.github.io/_posts/2012-11-26-drupal-folder-permissions-on-linux.markdown

 sudo find /path/to/folder -type d -print0 | xargs -0 sudo chmod 755 --preserve-root
 {% endhighlight %}

-Latest version of the code can be checked in my <a class="vt-p" title="Latest version" href="https://gist.github.com/4148926" target="_blank">Gist</a>.
+Latest version of the code can be checked in my <a title="Latest version" href="https://gist.github.com/4148926" target="_blank">Gist</a>.